Circular economy: Overview

 On 17 December 2012, the European Commission published a document entitled "Manifesto for a Resource Efficient Europe".

 In July 2014, a zero-waste program for Europe has been put in place aiming at the circular economy.
 Since then, several documents on this subject have been published.
 The following table summarizes the various European reports and legislation on the circular economy that have been developed between 2014 and 2018.

 In addition to the above legislation, the EU has amended the Eco-design Working Plan to add circularity criteria and has enacted eco-design regulations with circular economy components for 7 product types (refrigerators, dishwashers, electronic displays, washing machines, welding equipment and servers and data storage products).
 These eco-design regulations are aimed at increasing the reparability of products by improving the availability of spare parts and manuals.
 At the same time, the European research budget related to the circular economy has increased considerably in the last few years: it has reached 964 million euros between 2018 and 2020.
 In total, the European Union has invested 10 billion euros on Circular Economy projects between 2016 and 2019.

 One waste atlas aggregates some data about waste management of countries and cities, albeit the data is very limited.

 The "Circularity Gap Report" indicates that "out of all the minerals, biomass, fossil fuels and metals that enter the world's economy, only 8.6 percent are reused".

+The European Commission's Circular Economy Action Plan has resulted in a wide range of projects, with an emphasis on waste and material sustainability, as well as the circularity of consumer items.
+Despite a huge number of EU legislative measures, the European Union's circularity rate was 11.5% in 2022 and is slowing down currently.